 This is a very useful thing to pack!
-There is nothing worse than arriving at your hotel, after spending an afternoon soaking up your new holiday location and taking pictures, to then realise your phone is nearly dead and your charger wont fit the plug socket!
+There is nothing worse than arriving at your hotel, after spending an afternoon soaking up your new holiday location and taking pictures, to then realise your phone is nearly dead and your charger won’t fit the plug socket!
 Again it is a good to do a bit of research to see if you can find out what kind of plug sockets the country your visiting has – that way you’ll know which kind of adaptor to buy.
 It is best to get them before you reach the airport, as they can be expensive to buy last minute.

 3. Hand sanitizer

-Again it’s not a necessity, but depending where you’re traveling to it can be very useful.
-It is always best to try to reduce the chances of getting ill as much as possible when traveling – the last thing you want is to get poorly on your lovely holiday.
+Again it’s not a necessity, but depending where you’re travelling to it can be very useful.
+It is always best to try to reduce the chances of getting ill as much as possible when travelling – the last thing you want is to get poorly on your lovely holiday.
 It’s a very quick and easy thing to apply, and handy especially if you’re eating food with your hands.
 I personally find that the bottles of hand sanitizer work better and last longer, but the wipes can be good also, especially if you have a cut.

 4. Paper Straws

 I have found this one to be incredibly useful.
-If you’re traveling around a country that is known for maybe not being the most hygienic place, or where the water system is not the greatest, then its a good idea to pop a paper straw into your drinks instead of drinking straight from the glass – as sometimes they might not be in the cleanest state.
+If you’re travelling around a country that is known for maybe not being the most hygienic place, or where the water system is not the greatest, then its a good idea to pop a paper straw into your drinks instead of drinking straight from the glass – as sometimes they might not be in the cleanest state.
 This once again helps to reduce the chances of getting ill, and it’s not something that’s going to take up much space in your bag either.
 The reason I say paper straws is because they are better for the environment, and it’s always good to try to reduce plastic intake wherever possible.